y0m0/CV/README.md

 **Quality Control, Optimal Print** *Oslo, February 2012 - May 2012*

 **System Administrator, Web Runner** *Turin, December 2010 - August 2011*
-Sys Admin and Instructor for open source based internet point,
+Sys-Admin and Instructor for an open source based internet point,
-aiming to give access to technology for citizens that can't afford it
+aiming to give access to technology to citizens that can't afford it

 **On site IT Technician, One Click** *Turin, 2007 - 2011*
 On site support for several international companies like HP Italy, ENI, Wincor Nixdorf, etc.
 Hardware & software support and repair
-Installation, configuration and maintenance of networking solutions (cisco, juniper)
+Installation, configuration and maintenance of networking solutions

 **Co-Founder, Infratronic** *Turin, 2010*
-Hardware refurbishing E-Commerce in collaboration with the city electronic waste recycling sites
+Hardware refurbishing E-Commerce in collaboration with the city E-waste recycling site

 **Rigger / Scaffolder, Show Building** *Europe, 2004 - 2007*